google/ads-bi-suite/tool/sheet_installer/README.md

 1. Ask users to select the mode and location to create a `Firestore` instance

-You can always re-run `Check resources` after you fix the problems or after you make any changes, e.g. select another version of LEGO.
+You can always re-run `Check resources` after you fix the problems or after you make any changes, e.g. select another version of OEC.
 All passed resources have the `status` as `OK`
 ![Demo](./images_for_readme/step3.2.1.png)

 #### 3.2.2. `Step 2 - Prepare OAuth Token`

 ##### 3.2.2.1.1.
-Fetch OAuth Token from lagecy LEGO cloud function
+Fetch OAuth Token from lagecy OEC cloud function

 1. Click menu `🤖 Cyborg` -> `Secret Manager`.
 This will open a sidebar titled `Save OAuth token in deployed Cloud Functions to Secret Manager`.